Tuesday, April 25, 2017

 Fantastic gaming and something I highly recommend.
 Have a blessed Easter everyone †

 In the future... or rather... back in 2003 most of us were apparently heavily dependent on hardcore drugs and this addiction made the dealers rich and powerful.
-So the various nations of the world all got together to form an elite anti-drug unit: The A-Team.
+Actually, I'm now getting a whiff of the recent scamdemic!
+Anyhow, the various nations of the world all got together to form an elite anti-drug unit: The A-Team.
 No, I meant NARCO POLICE who have been trained to rid this filth from existence.
 Yeah!!

-Three Narco units are deployed to infiltrate the drug lord's hive which is located on a remote island, off Columbia.
-It won't be easy because they have invested in extra security, including lots of marines and combat soldiers.
-You start with the 'option' of choosing your team's equipment and weaponry which is important.
-Also, a map of the island allows you to view the landscape and chose the best entrance into its network of underground tunnels.
-If you dare to enter?
+Three Narco units are deployed to infiltrate the drug lord's hive located on a remote island, off Columbia.
+It won't be easy because they have invested in extra security, including marines and combat soldiers.
+You start with the 'option' of choosing your team's equipment and weaponry.
+Also, a map of the island allows you to view the landscape and choose the best entrance into its network of underground tunnels.
+Dare you enter?

 Of course, you do so let's take a look at some earlier screenshots...